So, your puppy has teeth in the wrong spot...

 Extraction of the Adult Canine Tooth

 Extraction of the lower canines is also an option for patients with linguoverted mandibular canine teeth, and does not result in a terrible or painful result for the animal.
 Removal of these teeth offers relief from discomfort and is far better than doing nothing.
 Extraction of the mandibular canine teeth requires no long-term follow-up but may result in changes to the appearance of the patient.
-These changes are generally of a cosmetic nature and not medical concerns and include:
+These changes are generally of a cosmetic nature and not of medical concern.
+Possible ramifications of extraction include: